How to get from Manila to Boracay

 Going to...

-3 ways to get from Manila to Boracay
+What are the 4 ways to travel from Manila to Boracay?

 TIP: If you decide to travel by plane, please consider including a carbon compensation fee to reduce your impact on the environment.